Couldn’t do the tally for this quarter. Does anyone know when ANRSpace may be back up?

 I feel the need to revisit the topic of ANR traits because it’s often modulated by my real life experiences.

 Men, if there’s one thing you remember about the ANR-interested woman, let it be that she’s soft.
 Very much so.
 In every facet you can imagine.
+The key is to look for signs of extraordinarily strong mothering instincts.
 From my exchanges with women on this topic, I’m now thoroughly resolved to avoid taking chances on women I really like but aren’t soft enough.
 If she is not a soft, sensual nurturer, do not proceed.
 (Do see my post and warning on sensuality here).
 The kind of woman you want to aim for is most definitely a mother hen.

 It takes a real woman to nurse her husband.

 I’ve noticed that it’s not simply a matter of having large breasts, although many ANR-friendly women do have them.
 It’s about her having a soft, cushy feminine body, i.e. her skin, breasts, and noticeable body fat.
 Keep in mind that there’s nothing wrong with having a little body fat, in fact women are supposed to have a higher percentage of it.

 Men, I’ll encourage you to aim for the woman with some extra tender, healthy feminine bodily softness, and a heart to match.